Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Preliminaries

 \begin{problem}[\LRMINMAX] We define \LRMINMAX (\emph{local regime} min-max) as the class of \MINMAX problems with $\delta<\sqrt{\frac{2\epsilon}{L}}$. \end{problem} \paragraph{Relation to local min-max problems} We observe that \MINMAX generalizes the local min-max optimization problem studied by \citet{daskalakis2021complexity} along two different directions.
 First, we consider a more general class of constraints, specifically bilinearly-coupled constraints that may be independent among players, whereas \citet{daskalakis2021complexity} considers only jointly convex constraints.
 Moreover, we relax the problem allowing for slight violations of the constraints, meaning that we can violate the functions $g_i$ by a margin $\nu\ge0$.
 In most cases we will restrict to $(\epsilon,\delta)$-solutions and zero violation (\ie, $\nu=0$).
 However, when considering \MINMAX in its full generality, an arbitrary (even exponentially) small relaxation $\nu>0$ is needed to guarantee the existence of solutions (see \Cref{sec:existence}).

-\subsubsection{Fixed Points of Gradient Descent-Ascent}
+\subsubsection{Fixed points of Gradient Descent-Ascent}

-It is well known that the problem of deciding whether a point is a local minimum is already \coNP-hard \citep{murty1987some}.
-We will also show that deciding if a point is an {\em approximate} local minimum is \coNP-hard even in the local regime (see \Cref{app:No-tfnp}).
-Notice that approximate local min-max are hard to find for different reasons with respect to the exact ones.
-Indeed, \emph{all} exact local minima might be hard to find \citep{fearnley2024complexity}.
-However, \emph{some} approximate local minima are easy to find, while there are ``subtle'' approximate local minima for which is hard to verify the optimality.

-This implies that technically \LRMINMAX is \emph{not} in \TFNP unless $\textsf{P}=\coNP$ (or even in \FNP).
-This is because, for a problem to be in \FNP we ask that we can accept or rejects all candidate solutions in polynomial time. \LRMINMAX satisfies the weaker requirement that there always exists \emph{some} solutions that can be verified in polynomial time.
+Since the problem of verifying the local optimality of solutions is a hard problem, the local min-max problem is not a $\FNP$ problem.
 Therefore, we focus on a problem intimately related to approximate local min-max equilibria whose solutions are easy to verify, and hence the problem formally lies in \TFNP.
 Specifically, we investigate the problem of finding a fixed point of gradient descent-ascent dynamics.
 This is essentially equivalent to the choice of \citet{fearnley2022complexity} to focus on KKT solutions instead of local minima.\footnote{\citet{daskalakis2021complexity} seems to overlook this technicality and thus treats \LRMINMAX as a \FNP problem.
 However, this comes with little or no collateral damage as long as one is aware of this issue.}

 Formally, given a smooth function $f$ and any $\nu\ge 0$, we can define the gradient descent-ascent update as:

 Then, the computational problem of finding a fixed point of the gradient descent-ascent dynamics is defined as follows.